absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 and global arrays, it is a bit complicated/expensive to make them sparse given that we are using atomics for synchronization, so I'll just focus on one easy way to lower our register pressure.
 Using a sparse array for our local histogram.
-This array will use every second array entry as a histogram bin index and the every second plus one entry as the count.
+This array will use every second array entry as a histogram bin index and every second plus one entry as the count.
 In this case our scaling of the local array becomes two times the number of elements per thread, instead of the number of output bins.
 Our shared histogram still scales with with the number of output bins.
 You can find the shader in ```histogram_sparse_unoptimized.wgsl``` -